How to Split Rent and Utilities Fairly Among Roommates

 Typical Percentages Used in Percentage Splits

-- Common Master bedroom vs smaller rooms
+- Common Master bedroom vs smaller rooms.

 - Bathing facility – Private bathroom vs. Shared bathroom

-- Must have a parking space included for roommate
+- Must have a parking space included for roommate.

-- Extra storage or balcony access
+- Extra storage or balcony access.

 Example: Percentage-Based Rent Split